-A.7.2.2 Information security awareness, education and training All employees of the organisation and where relevant, contractors MUST receive appropriate awareness education & training and regular updates in organisational policies and procedures, as relevant for their job function.
-Do all employees, contractors and 3rd party users undergo regular security awareness training appropriate to their role and function within the organisation?
+A.7.2.2 Information security awareness, education, and training All employees of the organisation and where relevant, contractors MUST receive appropriate awareness education & training and regular updates in organisational policies and procedures, as relevant for their job function.
+Do all employees, contractors and third party users undergo regular security awareness training appropriate to their role and function within the organisation?
 Explicit AR R С A.7.2.3 Disciplinary process There MUST be a formal and communicated disciplinary process in place to take action against employees who have committed and information security breach.
-Is there a formal disciplinary process which allows the organisation to take action against employees who have committed an information security breach?
-Implicit AR R С Security breach.
-2. Is this communicated to all employees?
+1. Is there a formal disciplinary process which allows the organisation to take action against employees who have committed an information security breach?
+Implicit AR R С 2.
+Is this communicated to all employees?
 AR R С A.7.3 Termination and change of employment To protect the organisation's interest as part of the process of changing or terminating employment.
-Information security responsibilities and duties Is there a documented process for terminating or changing employment duties?
-R AR С A.7.3.1 Termination or change of employment responsibilities that remain valid after termination or change of employment MUST be defined, communicated to the employee or contractor and enforced.
-2. Are any information security duties which survive employment communicated to the employee or contractor?
-Explicit R AR С · . , 3.
+T ation or Information security responsibilities and duties of that remain valid after termination or change of employment MUST be defined, communicated to ibilities the employee or contractor and enforced.
+1. Is there a documented process for terminating or changing employment duties?
+R AR С A.7.3.1 Termination or change of employment responsibilities 2.
+Are any information security duties which survive employment communicated to the employee or contractor?
+Explicit R AR С 3.
 Is the organisation able to enforce compliance with any duties that survive employment?
-R AR С A.8 Asset managemen nt A.8.1 Responsibility for assets To identify organisational assets and define appropriate appropria riate protection responsibilities.
+R AR С A.8 Asset managemen t A.8.1 Responsibility for assets To identify organisational assets and define appropr iate protection responsibilities.
 A.8.1.1 Inventory of assets Assets associated with information and information processing facilities MUST be identified and an inventory of these assets MUST 1.
 Is there an inventory of all assets associated with information and information processing facilities?
-Implicit AR 1 CI be drawn up and maintained.
+Implicit AR I CI be drawn up and maintained.
 2. Is the inventory accurate and kept up to date?
 AR I CI A.8.1.2 Ownership of assets Assets maintained in the inventory MUST be owned.
 All information assets must have a clearly defined owner who is aware of their responsibilities.
 Implicit AR I CI